metamn/react/content/blog/on-design-systems-3/index.md

 ![The context](ds-context-black-nologo.png)

-Each quadrant represents an era in web development; the historical timeline is depicted counter-clockwise; the axes connect web development to general software development practice: APIs and frameworks.
+Each quadrant represents an era in web development; the historical timeline reads counter-clockwise; the axes connect web development to general software development practice: APIs and frameworks.

 And the story, in short, follows.

 In the beginning &mdash; **Classless HTML** &mdash; there wasn't much styling and interactivity on websites.
 HTML was not linked to CSS and Javascript via class names &mdash; hence the name.

 **CSS Frameworks** are the longest reigning paradigm.
 They are ubiquitous.
 Perhaps they are responsible for styling 90% or more of all webpages today.
-CSS frameworks are all household names: Bootstrap, Foundation, Tachyons, Bulma, Tailwind &mdash; just to name a few of them.
+CSS frameworks are all household names: Bootstrap, Foundation, Tachyons, Bulma, Tailwind.

 **Component libraries** and **design systems** are new.
-The line between them is blurry &mdash; for the novice &mdash; but very important in making a UI consistent or not.
+The line between them is blurry &mdash; for the novice &mdash; but important in making a UI consistent or not.

 ## The journey